, more abmortal, most abmortal

 electric currents were generated by the injured muscles in his leg.

-The corrective surgery performed an abmortal relocation of the damaged nerves on the foot of the long distance runner.
+The corrective surgery performed an abmortal relocation of the damaged nerves on Joe's foot, who was a long distance runner.

 Moving toward damaged tissue; applied to an electric current.